door2door-io/aws-mfa-helper/README.md

 ## decrypt-gpg.sh and decrypt-keybase.sh

-Decrypt content, like your AWS user password and secret key provided by your AWS admin, using your PGP key or Keybase profile
+Decrypt content, like your AWS user password and secret key provided by your AWS admin, using your GPG key or Keybase profile